Tanishq-Raina/AI-Code-Explainer/backend/readme_backend.txt

     4-step cascade ensuring a safe response is always delivered:
     Validate -> Retry with strict prompt -> Template match -> Generic safe

+  Layer 4 - Confidence Scoring:
+    Every shaped hint response is also scored by confidence_scorer.py.
+    The score combines the fallback tier base value (0.90 for clean LLM, 0.20 for generic fallback) with per-response signals (length sanity, error context match, optional hints present, question context grounding) and is capped at 0.30 when the hallucination guard fires.
+The result is stored on the submission as `confidence_score` and pairs with `user_feedback` for calibration analytics.

-  Layer 4 - User Feedback Loop:
+  Layer 5 - User Feedback Loop:
-    Students can mark hints as "correct" or "incorrect", feeding back into hallucination analytics for system improvement.
+    Students can mark hints as "correct" or "incorrect" via the HintPanel thumbs-up / thumbs-down control, feeding back into hallucination analytics for system improvement and confidence score calibration.

 ================================================================================
 7. LEARNING ANALYTICS AND ADAPTIVE FEATURES